-We have three reportable segments, namely, digital entertainment, e-commerce and digital financial services.
-The chief operating decision maker reviews the performance of each segment based on revenue and certain key operating metrics of the operations and uses these results for the purposes of allocating resources to and evaluating the financial performance of each segment.
+We have three reportable segments, namely, e-commerce, digital financial services and digital entertainment.
+The chief operating decision maker ("CODM"), comprising our senior management team, reviews the performance of each segment based on revenue and certain key operating metrics of the operations and uses these results for the purposes of allocating resources to and evaluating the financial performance of each segment.

-Information about segments during the years ended December 31, 2020, 2021 and 2022 presented were as follows:
+Information about segments during the years ended December 31, 2022, 2023 and 2024 presented were as follows: